-The Graduate School requires that each member of the committee submit an independent evaluation of the thesis after it is formally submitted and before an oral examination is authorized.
-Therefore the candidate must have the entire thesis approved by each member of the committee before the final version is printed.
-All members of the committee should have a complete draft of the thesis not less than a month before the final version is due.
+The Graduate School requires that each member of the committee submit an independent evaluation of the dissertation after it is formally submitted and before an oral examination is authorized.
+Therefore the candidate must have the entire dissertation approved by each member of the committee before the final version is printed.
+All members of the committee should have a complete draft of the dissertation not less than a month before the final version is due.

-Students may change the composition of their committees at any time, or their respective roles, provided they obtain the consent of the new members and of any continuing members who are asked to play a heightened role, and file a change of dissertation committee form with the approval of the Chair of Graduate Studies.
-They need not ask permission of their current committee members to drop them from the committee or reduce their role on the committee, although courtesy requires that they notify them of such changes.
+A student may change the composition of their committee at any time, or the committee members' respective roles, provided the student obtains the consent of the new members and of any continuing members who are asked to play a heightened role, and file a change of dissertation committee form with the approval of the Chair of Graduate Studies.
+Students need not ask permission of their current committee members to drop them from the committee or reduce their role on the committee, although courtesy requires that they notify them of such changes.

 Back to top

 d.
-The date, time, and place of the final oral examination for the Ph.D. shall be announced to all department faculty and graduate students one week in advance; an abstract of the dissertation shall be distributed with the announcement; a copy of the dissertation shall be made available in Tanner Library and the examination shall be held in a public place suitable for accommodating faculty and graduate students who may wish to attend.
-It is the student's responsibility to coordinate arrangements to meet these requirements with the department's Graduate Student Coordinator, and to report the date of the oral examination to the Chair of the Graduate Studies Committee, two weeks prior date of the oral examination.
+The date, time, and place of the final oral examination for the PhD shall be announced to all department faculty and graduate students one week in advance; an abstract of the dissertation shall be distributed with the announcement; and the examination shall be held in a public place suitable for accommodating faculty and graduate students who may wish to attend.
+It is the student's responsibility to coordinate arrangements to meet these requirements with the department's Graduate Student Coordinator, and to report the date of the oral examination to the Chair of the Graduate Studies Committee, two weeks prior to the date of the oral examination.

 e.
 After passing the oral examination on the dissertation, the student is required to deposit a bound copy with the department.
 This copy must have the title engraved on the spine.